hubutui/nnUNet/docker/README.md

 change `datadir` and `modelsdir` to corresponding dir.

-Our model is available at [google drive](https://drive.google.com/drive/folders/1qUeirPB6af9nB0zxfvUjMguDPI021TDp?usp=sharing), download the models and extract to `modelsdir`.
+Our model is available at [DropBox](https://www.dropbox.com/sh/zoogbmfw3k2524y/AABqUwWzwE809Ugqvjq5vdc2a?dl=0), download the models and extract to `modelsdir`.
 By default, this docker image use entrypoint `/nnUNet/docker/run-all.sh` to run inference using ensemble of 2D U-Net, 3D low resolution U-Net, and 3D full resolution U-Net.
 To use the ensemble without 3D low resolution U-Net in case you got memory error due to numpy issue, you could specify option `–-entrypoint /nnUNet/docker/run.sh`.

-Our docker image is available at [DockerHub](https://hub.docker.com/r/butui/deepspine).
+Our Docker image is available at [DockerHub](https://hub.docker.com/r/butui/deepspine).
 You could pull it by:

 ```shell
 docker pull butui/deepspine
 ```

+**Note:** the Dockerfile for VerSe challenge here might be broken, but the Docker image I push to DockerHub show work as expected.

 ## For MICCAI 2019 StructSeg challenge

 ### build the image
 For convenient, I build a base Docker image with [Dockerfile.base](Dockerfile.base), which install the necessary package for nnUNet.
 This base image is build from `pytorch/pytorch:0.4.1-cuda9-cudnn7-devel`.
 The organizer only accept CUDA 9.0, so we use this image as base.
 You are free to use newer version of PyTorch and CUDA if needed.
 To build this base image, run: